jweissman/orsino/docs/mm.md

 - **Fiendish Resilience** (Resistant to fire and poison damage.
 Immune to charm effects.)<br/>50% resistance to Fire, 50% resistance to Poison, Immunity to Charm<br/>

 ### Banshee
-_Banshee is a Wandering Undead from the ruins, 43 years old.
-They are of bulky build with no hair, dark eyes and an unreadable disposition._
+_Banshee is a Wandering Undead from the crypt, 66 years old.
+They are of towering build with sleek hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|